Archive How to Reduce the Negative Impact of Social Media on Youth

 Safe Social Media for Kids

 Most social media are restricted to kids below 13 years old.
 However, statistics show many kids wish to use them even before they’re 13.
-To avoid your child faking their age to join conventional, age-inappropriate platforms such as Instagram and Facebook, you can suggest using safe social media for kids.
+To prevent your child from faking their age to join conventional, age-inappropriate platforms such as Instagram and Facebook, you can suggest using safe social media for kids.

 Adjust Privacy Settings